Vital Records Online

 Order with confidence

-How to Order Wyoming Birth Certificates
+How to Order a Wyoming Birth Certificate

 You can order a Wyoming birth certificate by mail, in person, or online from the Wyoming Department of Health, Vital Statistics Services (WDH-VSS).
 Alternatively, you can submit a request online immediately through VRO's filing service and receive a certified copy from the WDH-VSS, directly to your home.
 Before beginning the application, confirm the costs, eligibility, requirements, and processing times to ensure your application submission is accepted.